Unique system for cold contact urticaria determination and finding the trigger temperature

-TempTest® produces temperatures of 4°- 44° C. which are applied to the skin.
-The patient places the inner forearm on an aluminum stencil on the device for 5 minutes.
-The stencil shows the temperature range continuously.
-With this procedure it is determined at which threshold temperature (highest temperature for cold- and lowest temperature for heat urticaria) wheals are triggered.
+TempTest® provides temperatures of 4°- 44° C and transfers to the patient’s skin by placing the inner forearm on an U shape aluminum stencil on the device for 5 minutes.
+The U-stencil indicates the temperature range continuously.
+By this method it is possible easily to specify and asset at which threshold temperature (Cold urticaria is indicated by highest temperature and heat urticaria by lowest temperature) wheals are triggered.

 As well, TempTest® is able to find and determine heat contact urticaria (In general, the wheals and skin redness occur only where the skin has come into contact with a heat source (Critical temperature varies between 38 °C to 50 °C).
 This is very rare and the cause is unknown.
 Cold contact urticaria however is the more frequent type.